Medicare in California

 Key Takeaways

-The cost of Medicare plans in California depend on standardized costs and other factors, including your income.
+- The cost of Medicare plans in California depends on factors including your income.

-But finding the right Medicare plan in California can leave even the most seasoned Golden Staters feeling lost.
+Finding the right Medicare coverage in California can leave even the most seasoned Golden Stater feeling lost.
 Who’s eligible for Medicare in CA?
 What are the types of Medicare?
 Can you enroll in Medicare Advantage in California?
 To find your answers, let GoHealth point you in the right direction.

 Medicare in California is simply called Medicare.
 It’s federally funded health insurance for legal U.S. residents aged 65 and older.
 If you have Original Medicare, you can use it anywhere in the country that accepts it.

 Many people mistake Medi-Cal for the state’s Medicare program.
-Instead, Medi-Cal is California’s Medicaid system.
-Medicaid provides a variety of services for low-income children, adults and families.
+Actually, Medi-Cal is California’s Medicaid system.
+Medicaid provides a variety of services for low-income children, adults, and families.

 Medicare plans in California are for legal U.S. residents aged 65 and older.
 You may also be eligible to start receiving Medicare in California if you’re younger than 65 and receive Social Security Disability Income (SSDI) or Railroad Retirement Board (RRB) benefits.